Sealyham Terrier Puppy

 The early development of the Sealyham Terrier was undoubtedly from the old English Terrier (rough coat), together with an admixture of the cattle dog of that time, the 'Corgie' (known today as the Welsh Corgi (Pembroke)).
 That is why the occasional the wall eye was evident in Sealyhams well into the 1900's.

 Around 1860, the great terrier man Captain Edwardes kept a distinct strain this terrier at his country estate, Sealyham in Wales.
 These short-legged terriers would go anywhere and do anything.
-Basically a white dog developed to hunt badger, his colour kept him safe from being mistaken for a fox or otter by the either the huntsmen or their hounds.
+Basically a white dog developed to hunt badger, his colour kept him from being accidentally shot.
+A white dog can never be mistaken for a fox or otter by either the huntsmen or their hounds!
 These small terriers were also used extensively to hunt polecats and other vermin that cohabited the badger setts.

 "The skin of the badger is very hard and so are its bristles, and it is very difficult for a dog to get hold, except underneath the badger's body, so his job is to hold the fort, keeping on worrying the badger until his voice leads men with spades and tongs to the right spot"